The Bankrate promise

 The bottom line

-It is perfectly possible to sell your car while it’s under a lien.
+Selling your car while it is under a lien is possible.
 There are several ways to do this, including going to a dealership or going through a private buyer.

-Do your research ahead of time to determine which will give you the best deal for your car.
+Do your research to determine which will give you the best deal for your car.
 And if you’re doing a private sale, consider using an escrow account for another layer of protection.